 So they changed their platform a bit.

-Now, as one account gets more followers their social media posts reach a fewer percentage of their followers.
+Now, as one account gets more followers its social media posts reach a fewer percentage of its followers.

 But, this means that brands can use multiple smaller influencers for more reach and engagement at a lower cost.